Ammar Souayah

-Ammar Souayah (عمار السويّح; born 11 June 1957) is a Tunisian football manager and former player.
+Ammar Souayah (عمار السويّح; born 11 June 1957) is a Tunisian football manager and former player and the current head coach of ES Sétif.

 Playing career

-Souayah played in the econd and third divisions of Tunisia.
+Souayah played in the second and third divisions of Tunisia.

 Managerial career

 Tunisia national team

 In 2002, Ammar Souayah signed as the coach of the Tunisia national team and led the team at the FIFA World Cup.
-Tunisia began the tournament with a 2–0 defeat against Russia then drew 1–1 against strong Belgium but was defeated 2–0 against co-host Japan and eliminated in the Group Stage.
+Tunisia began the tournament with a 2–0 defeat against Russia then drew 1–1 against strong Belgium but was defeated 2–0 against co-host Japan and eliminated in the group stage.

-He coached Club Sportif de Hammam-Lif and also Étoile du Sahel.
+He coached Club Sportif de Hammam-Lif and Étoile du Sahel.

-Al-Shabab Riyadh
+Al Shabab Riyadh

-On 23 January 2014, he was appointed the head coach of Al-Shabab, replacing Belgian Emilio Ferrera.
-He performed well with Al-Shabab in the 2014 AFC Champions League group stages.
-Al-Shabab played 6 matches, 5 won and lost 1.
+On 23 January 2014, he was appointed the head coach of Al Shabab, replacing Belgian Emilio Ferrera.
+He performed well with Al Shabab in the 2014 AFC Champions League group stages.
+Al Shabab played 6 matches, 5 won and 1 lost.